ruben-bottu/app-art-share/README.md

 ## Checkbox

-A checkbox the trainer project:
+The mu-semtech trainer project checkbox:

 -   [x] has an app-art-share mu-project
 -   [x] has a frontend-art-share frontend in EmberJS